 You could also consider co-branded hotel cards as a way to earn more points for your stay.
-Currently the World of Hyatt Credit Card is offering a 30,000-point welcome bonus, which is enough to book two nights at the Grand Hyatt Denver.
+The World of Hyatt Credit Card offers a bonus that’s typically enough points to book two nights at the Grand Hyatt Denver.

-The Marriott Bonvoy Boundless™ Credit Card is another option offering three free nights (worth up to 50,000 points per night) that could help you book a three-night stay at the Brown Palace or Le Meridien.
-But, to be honest you would be losing about 15,000 points worth of value per free night certificate if you used them this way because standard rooms at both of those hotels cost 35,000 points per night.
+The Marriott Bonvoy Boundless™ Credit Card is another option that could help you book a three-night stay at the Brown Palace or Le Meridien.

 Things to Do in Denver

 Denver is filled with activities to keep you entertained during your trip from sporting events to museums and from breweries to concerts.
 From my numerous visits to this great city over the years, here are some of my favorite places to check out.